dizzitt/darksun/docs/nasherquickstart.md

 # Hello!

-The purpose of this document is to get you started with a combination of nasher and git in order to start version controlling your NWN module and allow you to build new modules files on-demand.
+The purpose of this document is to get you started with a combination of nasher and git in order to start version controlling your NWN module and allow you to build new module files on-demand.
 This guide is written for those with some programming and/or command-line experience.
 Because of this, many notes and lesser errors are not included as it is assumed you can resolve them.
 If that is not the case, feel free to [contact us](#questions) and we'll try to help resolve your issue.

 Current as of: 0.11.7